12-Year-Old Boy Dies On Otter Lake

 Some sad news to report on during the summer here in Central New York.
 A 12-year-old boy died after he was thrown from a tube into a pontoon boat on Otter Lake.

-According to Syracuse.com, Kaden Eckrich was riding in a tube with another child on Otter Lake in Forestport when the accident happened.
-Kaden's father Francis was operating the boat that was pulling the tube.
+Kaden Eckrich was riding in a tube with another child on Otter Lake in Forestport when the accident happened, according to New York State Police.
+Kaden's father Francis was operating the boat that was pulling the tube when he saw a pontoon boat anchored on the lake.
+The investigation shows, Eckrich tried to avoid colliding with the pontoon at the last second.

-Eckrich was operating his 2000 Lowe boat at a high speed when he spotted a pontoon boat anchored in his path, troopers said.
-The 45-year-old man swerved "at the last second" to avoid hitting the boat, troopers said.

-New York State Police report that Kaden was ejected from his tube and thrown into the pontoon boat his father had tried to avoid, troopers said.
-The incident remains under investigation.
+Kaden was thrown from the tube, hitting the pontoon, causing massive internal injuries.
+He passed away at St. Elizabeth's Hospital in Utica.
+The other child on the tube was not injured.

+Counselors will be on hand at Madison County school.
 Our thoughts and prayers go out to the family at this time.